+All Workers

-All Workers A: Were all workers presented with terms of employment at the time of recruitment, did they understand them and are they same as current conditions?
-Terms & Conditions presented Understood by workers Same as actual conditions A1: If any are unchecked, please describe finding and specific category(ies) of workers affected: B: Did workers' pay any fees, taxes, deposits or bonds for the purpose of recruitment/placement? ☐ Yes ⊠ No B1: If yes, please describe details and specific category(ies) of workers affected:
+A: Were all workers presented with terms of employment at the time of recruitment, did they understand them and are they same as current conditions?
+Terms & Conditions presented Understood by workers Same as actual conditions A1: If any are unchecked, please describe finding and specific

+category(ies) of workers affected:

-C: If yes, check all that apply: Recruitment / hiring fees Service fees Application costs Recommendation fees Placement fees Administrative, overhead or processing fees Skills tests Certifications Medical screenings Passports/ID's Work / resident permits Birth certificates Police clearance fees Any transport costs between work place and home Any relocation costs after commencement of employment New hire training / orientation fees Medical exam fees Deposit bonds or other deposits Any other non-monetary assets Other - C1: If other, please give details: D: If any checked, give details: N/A
+B: Did workers' pay any fees, taxes, deposits or bonds for the purpose of recruitment/placement?
+Yes No B1: If yes, please describe details and specific category(ies) of workers affected: C: If yes, check all that apply: Recruitment / hiring fees Service fees Application costs Recommendation fees Placement fees Administrative, overhead or processing fees Skills tests Certifications Medical screenings Passports/ID's Work / resident permits Birth certificates Police clearance fees Any transportation and lodging costs after employment offer Any transport costs between work place and home Any relocation costs after commencement of employment New hire training / orientation fees Medical exam fees Deposit bonds or other deposits Any other non-monetary assets Other - C1: If other, please give details: D: If any checked, give details:

-Migrant Workers: no migrants workers The term "migrant worker" refers to a person who is engaged or has been engaged in a remunerated activity in a country of which they are not a national or permanent resident or has purposely migrated on a temporary basis to another in-country region to seek and engage in a remunerated activity A: Type of work undertaken by migrant workers: N/A B: Please give details about recruitment agencies for migrant workers: country recruitment agencies) used: utside of local country) recruitment C: Are migrant workers' voluntary deductions (such as for remittances) confirmed in writing by the worker and is evidence of the transaction supplied by the facility to the worker?
-Yes No C1: Please describe finding: C2: Observations: D: Are Any migrant workers in skilled, technical, or management roles Migrant Workers (this should include all migrant workers including permanent workers, temporary and/or seasonal workers) Yes No D1: If yes, number and example of roles:
+Migrant Workers: no migrants workers on site The term "migrant worker" refers to a person who is engaged or has been engaged in a remunerated activity in a country of which they are not a national or permanent resident or has purposely migrated on a temporary basis to another in-country region to seek and engage in a remunerated activity A: Type of work undertaken by migrant workers: N/A B: Please give details about recruitment agencies for migrant workers: B1: Total number of (in country recruitment agencies) used: B2: Total number of (outside of local country) recruitment agencies used: C: Are migrant workers' voluntary deductions (such as for remittances) confirmed in writing by the worker and is evidence of the transaction supplied by the facility to the worker?
+Yes No C1: Please describe finding: C2: Observations: D: Are Any migrant workers in skilled, technical, or management roles Yes No D1: If yes, number and example of roles: